banzi101/stocks/README.md

 - Using a design library can greatly improve your efficiency.
 We recommend Ant Design, TailwindCSS or Chakra UI.
 - The design uses the font **Montserrat.**

-If you are unsure about requirements:

-- Make your own reasonable assumptions and proceed.
-Don't forget to discuss them in your `INFO.md` file.
-- You don’t need to ask / wait for our approval.

 ### Dashboard (`/`)
 - Displays portfolio's value & profit / loss.
 (Please refer to "Key Metrics Explained" at the bottom for calculation explanations.)